j-trueman/MultiplayerClient/README.md

 * MPB003: Incorrect name displayed on health counter when losing a round
 * MPB004: Plays dealer return animation after losing a round
 * MPB005: Issues with seeing the invite menu after finishing a match
+* MPB006: Issues related to using handcuffs at the end of a load